dhis2-chap/docker_python_template/Readme.md

 1. Fork this repository and checkout the code locally
 2. Decide on a name for the image you want to build.
 Edit the file `.githbub/workflows/build.yml` and make sure `IMAGE_NAME` points to your name.
 3. If you want, change how the Github action is being run.
-Currently, it runs on every push to the `master` branch (NB: Change this to `main` if you branch is called `main`).
+Currently, it runs on every push to the `master` branch (NB: Change this to `main` if your branch is called `main`).
 3. Edit Dockerfile.
-The file contains an example of how to add an R package
+The file contains an example of how to add a R package
 4. Push the repository to Github.
-You should create a repository on Github first, add the correct remote and then push.
+You should create a repository on Github, add the correct remote and then push.

 If everything works, a Github action will start running after you push.
 If nothing fails, an Image will be pushed to the Github package registry.
 The name will be  `ghcr.io/dhis2-chap/docker_r_inla`.